 The best carabiner for pulling the rope over was the Petzl Attache.
-It has a wide diameter and is almost perfectly round which makes the rope pass over with minimal friction.
-It is no surprise this is the carabiner most guides use when belaying a second in auto-block mode from the anchor.
+It has a wide diameter and is almost perfectly round, making the rope pass over with minimal friction.
+It is no surprise that most guides use this carabiner when belaying a second in auto-block mode from the anchor.
 The Petzl Attache 3D scored nearly as well and is much lighter.
 Many other carabiners scored high and would make great belay carabiners.
 The super light mini carabiners scored the world.

 The Black Diamond Rocklock and Omega Pacific Jake scored the best for gate clearance but there were many other carabiners close behind.
 The carabiners with the worst gate clearance were the small lightweight carabiners.

 How to Choose the Best Locking Carabiner for You